Table of Contents

 4. Safe from natural disasters and security threats

-Cloud accounting software is frequently backed up and continuously monitored, the chance of a security breach occurs is very little.
+Cloud accounting software is frequently backed up and continuously monitored, so the chance of a security breach occurring is very low.

 Data stored in cloud accounting software is up "in the cloud" and can be retrieved anytime without any physical obstructions.
 Thus, organisations can function as normal despite the calamity.